It’s 2018. Many of us connect with our coworkers through email more than we actually speak to them face-to-face.

-Given the lack of verbal cues in writing, this creates a huge potential for misunderstandings.
-(Too bad we can’t rely on emojis at work.)
+Given the lack of verbal cues in writing, this can create a huge potential for misunderstandings.

-Here’s a simple guide to office email etiquette.
+Here’s a simple guide to writing a professional work email.

 Emailing in Sick

-"Brevity is key," says Lindsay Shoemake, the founder of career lifestyle site That Working Girl.
-"Your boss doesn’t want to hear all the gory details about your stomach flu."
+“Brevity is key,” says Lindsay Shoemake, founder of That Working Girl.
+“Your boss doesn’t want to hear all the gory details about your stomach flu.”

 Follow this template from certified etiquette consultant Cynthia Roden:

 I will not be in the office today, as I am not feeling well.
 Should you need to reach me for anything, please feel free to call me at [phone number] or email me.
 I will get back to you as soon as I can.
 Thank you.”

 Be sure to add whether you are working from home or completely offline so your boss is aware.
 In a less formal office, try this, from office etiquette expert Richie Frieman, author of “Reply All … and Other Ways to Tank Your Career.”

 “Sorry team, but I’m very under the weather today.
 I’m going to take the day off [or work remotely, depending on the circumstances].”